Silene virginica

-Silene virginica, the fire pink, is a wildflower in the pink family, Caryophyllaceae.
-It is known for its distinct, brilliant-red flowers.
-Fire pink begins blooming in late spring and stays in bloom throughout the summer.
+Silene virginica, the fire pink, is a perennial wildflower native to eastern and central North America that belongs to the pink family, Caryophyllaceae.
+Fire pink, known for its distinct, brilliant-red flowers, begins blooming in late spring and stays in bloom throughout the summer.

 Description

-S. virginica is a small, 20–80 cm (8–31 in) tall, short-lived perennial (2–3 years), with lance shaped leaves.
+S. virginica is a small, 20–80 cm (8–31 in) tall, short-lived perennial, with lance shaped leaves.
 Flowering stems begin their growth in late winter to early spring from the center of basal leaf rosettes, growing outward at first, and arching upward as they mature.
 Stems are reddish on the side receiving the most sunlight, and tend to be greener on the side receiving more shade.
 They, like the bases of the flowers, are covered in short sticky hairs called trichomes.
-On the end of each stem is a cyme with 3-10 flowers.
-Fire pink is in bloom early summer, usually from the end of May to the beginning of July.
-Each flower has an approximately 5 cm diameter and with five notched, bright-red petals extending into a long tube.
-Each flower has 10 pale-red stamens with yellow anthers that form a ring around three pale-red styles arising from the center of the flower.
+On the end of each stem is a cyme with three to ten flowers.
+Fire pink is in bloom in early summer, usually from the end of May to the beginning of July.
+Each flower is approximately 3-5 cm (1-1.5 in) in diameter, with five notched, brilliant-red petals that extend into a long tube.
+Each flower has ten pale-red stamens with yellow anthers that form a ring around three pale-red styles arising from the center of the flower.
 Fruiting occurs in mid to late summer when flowers are replaced by tan, seed-containing capsules.
 The seeds are gray, kidney-shaped, and 1.5mm in length.
 The optimal time to identify fire pink is May through July due to its distinctive red flower during this period.

-The development of the sexual parts of fire pink are separated in time, with 5 stamen emerging first.
-Once pollen has been removed, the anthers will fall off and the stamen will become wilted.
-After this has occurred, the next 5 stamen emerge.
+The development of the sexual parts of fire pink are separated in time, with 5 stamens emerging first.
+Once pollen has been removed, the anthers will fall off and the stamens will become wilted.
+After this has occurred, the next 5 stamens emerge.
 Last to emerge in the sequence are the 3 styles, following the loss of anther and wilting of the remaining stamens.
 These styles displace the second set of stamen from the center of the flower, and the stigmas become receptive to pollen.
-The dichotomous separation of its reproductive development timing makes fire pink a highly outcrossing species, and reduces chances for self-pollination.
+The dichogamous separation of its reproductive development timing makes fire pink a highly outcrossing species, and reduces chances for self-pollination.

 Distribution and habitat

-Fire pink grows in open woods and rocky deciduous slopes in central and eastern North America, from Texas to the west, Florida to the south, New York to the east, and ranging as far north as extreme southern Ontario.
-While thought of as a fairly common species in the heart of its range, Fire pink considered rare on the outskirts of its range.
+Fire pink grows in central and eastern North America, ranging as far west as Texas, as far south as Florida, and as far north as southern Ontario.
+While thought of as a fairly common species in the heart of its range, Fire pink is considered rare on the outskirts of its range.
 It is protected as a state endangered species in Wisconsin, Florida, and Michigan.
 It is imperiled in Louisiana.